kevinpeterson/SEng-5831-Lab1/README.md

 ------------
 Use your original version of toggling the red LED that uses for-loops.
 Toggle all 3 at 1Hz.
 (Do not type in any menu options while you are toggling until the 1 minute is up).
 How good was your WCET analysis of the for loop?
 If it is very far off, adjust it.
 Why did I not want you to use the menu while running the experiment?

+####Results
+My WCET was a little bit overestimated.
+6060 loops took about 111% more time than I had estimated.
+(59 /66) * 6060 = ~5417 -- so this would be a better number based on experiments.

+Sending/receiving serial commands would take CPU cycles, which would skew the results.
 ```
 Menu: {TPZ} {RGYA} <int>: ta1000
 Menu: {TPZ} {RGYA} <int>: za